Timely. Flexible. Targeted.

 Putting procedures on a fast-track

-The Bank’s teams have been quick to implement mechanisms that will help to reduce the fallout from the pandemic on its borrowers.All requests for COVID-19 funding are being appraised once a week and then put to the Administrative Council for approval, which reaches its decisions through written procedures and on a monthly basis.
+Since the begining of the crisis, the Bank’s teams have been quick to implement mechanisms that helped to reduce the fallout from the pandemic on its borrowers.All requests for COVID-19 funding were being appraised once a week and then put to the Administrative Council for approval, which reached its decisions through written procedures and on a monthly basis.

 Raising funds on capital markets